perezsan/Shadow-RPC-Operator/3-FAQ-how-to-maintain-rpc-node.md

 #
-## What is the deal with all these system optimizations and can I play around with the?
+## What is the deal with all these system optimizations?

 **Technical:**
 Edit system ops in `/etc/sysctl.conf`